Sayton7/WeatherJournalApp/README.md

 ## Note

 Most of the lines are actually explained in the course itself and I didn't have to search for outer sources much. so many lines of my code might be close to what was introduced in the course itself.

+# Fixed Notes

+1- package.json file is missing which is required to install all the dependencies for your project.
+* Created the required files following this link [Create a package.json File](https://heynode.com/tutorial/create-packagejson-file/)